Daily UAP/UFO news · gov drops · sightings · witness accounts

 Conclusion: Unresolved

-INDOPACOM submitted a 9-second infrared sensor video to AARO in 2024 depicting an unidentified anomalous phenomenon over the East China Sea.
-The footage shows a football-shaped object with three radial projections captured by an airborne infrared sensor aboard a U.S. military platform.
-No accompanying witness testimony or written description was provided by the reporter.
+INDOPACOM submitted a 9-second infrared sensor video to AARO depicting an unidentified anomalous phenomenon over the East China Sea in 2024.
+The footage shows a football-shaped object with three radial projections but was submitted without any oral or written description from the reporting party.
+No analytical conclusion or identification has been reached.

 DOW-UAP-PR47, Unresolved UAP Report, INDOPACOM, 2023